 Brandeis seeks to create a learning environment that is welcoming and inclusive of all students, and I want to support you in your learning.
 If you think you may require disability accommodations, you will need to work with Student Accessibility Support (SAS).
+You can contact them at 781-736-3470, email them at access@brandeis.edu, or visit the Student Accessibility Support (SAS).
 You can contact them at 781-736-3470, email them at access@brandeis.edu, or visit the Student Accessibility Support home page.
 You can find helpful student FAQs and other resources on the SAS website, including guidance on how to know whether you might be eligible for support from SAS.